maxmurdoch/flock/README.md

 The three main pieces of the stack we're using here is:

-- Gatsby for static site as our static site generator.
+- Gatsby as our static site generator.
 - Netlify for hosting and deployment (including staging).
 - NetlifyCMS for our headless CMS.